amrtlizzh/OSProject/README.md

 3. __NUR AMIROTUL IZZAH BINTI MOHAMAD FAIZAL__ and __2216966__

-## Rules
-1. You are allowed to have **3 group** members. *Exception* is allowed **IFF (if and only if)** you are allowed to have 4 group members if you are a **multinational** or a **multigender** group.
-2. When you complete the project, make sure to submit the repository link of your cloned project.
-Make sure all the files are as what you aspect in your repository.
-3. Answer all questions in the **README.md**, in your own repository.
-Either use the online VSCode, terminal or github to edit.
-Answers are expected where you see __Fill answer here__.
-4. Learn how to use markdown. https://www.w3schools.io/file/markdown-introduction/

 ## Forking this OS project repository
 1. First thing you need in doing this project is to have a github account.
 Make sure to sign up at https://www.github.com
 2. The second thing you need is to fork the OS project repository in your own github account.